 In 1996, they changed the store to Alspaugh’s Ace Hardware because they felt the new association offered them a much better future.
 About that time, Dick’s health began to fail.
 He had a heart attack, but recovered, and was soon back at the store as much as possible.
 Just before Thanksgiving, in November 1997, Dick died suddenly.
 The Kingwood community had suffered a great loss, and so had the Alspaugh family.

 The Alspaugh family’s involvement in the Kingwood community has been total and is ongoing.
 In 1995, they started the tradition of a Fourth of July cook-out which draws hundreds of people for the food, fireworks, and festivities.
 The money raised all goes to charity.
-As an acknowledgment of such largesse, Rick and Dorothy were awarded by the Ace Hardware corporate offices with a trip to Honolulu and the Pro-Bowl.
+As an acknowledgment of such largesse, Rick was awarded by the Ace Hardware corporate offices with a trip to Honolulu and the Pro-Bowl.
 This honor was earned by the fact that his store was the largest fundraiser for the Children’s Miracle Network of any Ace store in the entire USA.
-Unfortunately, their trip was delayed by two days, due to the death of Dorothy’s grandmother.

 As an ongoing spirit of giving, Rick has a fundraiser for charity every month, such as Ladies’ Night, Santa Claus’ Kingwood arrival at Christmas, and the Super Bowl related sales and activities.
 The walls of the stairwell to his office are lined with framed letters, pictures, and commendations from recipients of Rick’s generosity.
 Practically every local Boy Scout who has worked to attain the rank of Eagle Scout has received Rick’s support and some funding of the Eagle candidate’s project.
 Upon reaching that goal, each newly appointed Eagle Scout receives a nice gift certificate.